wuudgh/js-fundamentals/README.md

 ```
 ![](./_images/test-output1.png)

 **Inspect** this output.
 Your output might be slightly different.
 Read through this, and focus on one test at a time.
 Get the tests to pass by editing the corresponding source file for the test, located in the `src` directory.
-In the above example, you would edit `src/variables/assignment.js` and follow the instructions to make the test pass.
+In the above example, you would edit `src/variables/assignment.js` and follow the instructions to make the test pass. **Do not change any code in the `spec` directory**.

 You might also want to use the `--fail-fast` option when running the test: